English 12IB 2009-10

 100 Best (Modern Library)

-"Timeless Classics" for young readers (NEH) (use 9-12 only)
+"Timeless Classics" for young readers (NEH) (SCROLL DOWN and use 9-12 only)

 Nobel Prizes -- Literature